Swedish National Centre for Priorities in Health

 Priorities 2018

 The international conference Priorities 2018 in Linköping, Sweden.
-Emma Busk Winquist
+Photographer: Emma Busk Winquist

 The International Society for Priorities in Health (ISPH) was formed in 1996 to strengthen the theory and practice of priority setting in health care.
 It is the leading international forum for health researchers, clinicians, policy makers and managers involved in priority setting to exchange ideas and experiences.
 ISPH hosts a biannual international conference on priority setting.
-The next conference will be held in Bangkok, Thailand, May 8-10 2024.
+The next conference will be held in Germany in 2026.
+In 2018 the ISPH conference was hosted by the Swedish National Centre for Priorities in Health in Linköping.
 Read more about ISPH.
-In 2018 the ISPH conference was hosted by the Swedish National Centre for Priorities in Health in Linköping.
+ISPH has a Covid-19 database with literature, visualization tools, and other resources relevant to Covid-19 priority setting.
+Visit ISPH's Covid-19 database.

 Contact Address to the Swedish National Centre for Priorities in Health